rpm-software-management/dnf5/doc/misc/specs.7.rst

 sequentially until a match is found.

-For example ``<package-spec-NP>`` is first matched againts NEVRAs and if no matching NEVRA is found it is matched againts Provides.
+For example ``<package-spec-NP>`` is first matched against NEVRAs and if no matching NEVRA is found it is matched against Provides.

 When ``<package-spec>`` is a package name or a provide, the user can provide additional restriction rules for matching the arguments.
 Basic version comparisons